Aging and Sleep: All You Need to Know

 The Impact of Diet on Sleep

-A 2013 study published in the Journal of American College of Nutrition explored the relationship between dietary diversity, sleep quality, and the mortality rates of elderly individuals.
-Participants who slept less than the recommended seven hours ate a smaller variety of foods and reported poorer perceived health.
-Both men and women showed an improvement in their sleep quality when they ate a more diverse diet, but the correlation between the two was significantly higher for women.
-In short, diet plays a major role even in sleep and human aging.
+The results showed that an old person sleeping less than the recommended seven hours ate a smaller variety of foods and reported poorer perceived health.
+Both men and women showed improved sleep quality when they ate a more diverse diet, but the correlation between the two was significantly higher for women.
+In short, diet plays a significant role even in sleep and human aging.

 But what does it mean to eat a diverse diet?

-Diet consists of a combination of carbohydrates, fats, and proteins.
-When it comes to the elderly, a Mediterranean diet has been shown to improve sleep quality and overall health.
-This kind of diet is largely plant-based, involving a wide variety of vegetables, fruits, whole-grain bread, seeds, and legumes.
-A small amount of protein comes from fish and seafood, both of which are low in unhealthy fats.
+When it comes to the elderly, a Mediterranean diet has been shown to improve sleep problems in late adulthood, sleep quality, and overall health.
+This diet is mainly plant-based, involving various vegetables, fruits, whole-grain bread, seeds, and legumes.
+A small amount of protein comes from fish and seafood, which are low in unhealthy fats.
 While even smaller amounts of poultry, eggs, and milk products are also included, this type of diet avoids red meat and processed sugars.

 Using Meal Timing to Improve Sleep

-The types of foods eaten create the building blocks to better health, but when it comes to the sleep cycle, the timing of those foods can be just as important.
-While sunlight plays the largest role in the timing of the sleep cycle, the body uses other factors such as meal timing to sync the sleep cycle with an individual’s preferred schedule.
+The types of foods you eat create the building blocks to better health.
+But when it comes to the sleep cycle, the timing of those foods can be just as important.
+While sunlight plays the most significant role in the timing of the sleep cycle, the body uses other factors such as meal timing to sync the sleep cycle with an individual’s preferred schedule.

-While we can’t directly influence sleep stages and aging can disrupt normal sleeping patterns, eating meals at a consistent schedule is key to helping the sleep cycle stay on track.
-If meals are delayed, key factors like blood glucose levels and changes in adipose tissue can alter the timing of the sleep cycle.
-The body tries to follow individual needs, but if the timing of those needs continually change, it cannot adjust appropriately.
-Sleep problems can result because the brain doesn’t release sleep hormones on a consistent schedule.
+While we can’t directly influence sleep stages, they can disrupt standard sleeping patterns.
+Eating meals on a consistent schedule is key to helping the sleep cycle stay on track.
+If meals are delayed, critical factors like blood glucose levels and changes in adipose tissue can alter the timing of the sleep cycle.
+The body tries to follow individual needs, but if the timing of those needs continually changes, it can’t adjust appropriately.
+Sleep issues can result because the brain doesn’t release sleep hormones on a consistent schedule.

-The treatment of sleep disorders in the elderly revolves around identifying and treating the underlying causes that lead to sleep deprivation.
-This can include working on changing your sleep habits, treating chronic illnesses and psychiatric issues, substituting medications that disrupt sleep with other solutions with fewer side-effects, and learning to cope with stress and changes.
-All of these issues have to be resolved before turning to sleeping pills, and you should turn to them only as a last resort and for short periods of time.
+The treatment of sleep disorders in the elderly revolves around identifying and treating the underlying causes of sleep deprivation.
+This can include working on changing your sleep habits, treating chronic illnesses and psychiatric issues, substituting medications that disrupt sleep with other solutions with fewer side effects, and learning to cope with stress and changes.

 Tips for Better Aging and Sleep

 The timing and duration of the sleep cycle are highly responsive to habits and behaviors, which gives the elderly the ability to increase their chances of getting a good night’s rest.
-It may take a few changes in habits and time for the body to adjust, but if it helps achieve sufficient sleep, it’s worth the effort.
+It may take a few changes in practices and time for the body to adjust, but it’s worth the effort if it helps achieve sufficient sleep and avoid senior sleep problems.

-If you’ve successfully resolved the problems that cause you to lose sleep, or if you don’t have any specific issues but still have trouble sleeping, there are many steps to help you get a good amount of quality shut-eye.
+If you’ve successfully resolved the problems that cause you to lose sleep or don’t have any specific issues but still have trouble sleeping, there are many steps to help you get a good amount of quality shut-eye.
 The following tips are recommended for anyone who is looking to rid themselves of lack of sleep and premature aging: